middlewares/utils/README.md

 ## CallableHandler

-To execute a callable and returns a response with the output.
+To execute a callable and return a response with the output.
 Useful to handle routes, etc:

 ```php
 use Middlewares\Utils\CallableHandler;